menu

 High value of such sensitive data means financial industry is now a very attractive and vulnerable target for hackers, and cybersecurity in finance became more important than ever before.

-What is cybersecurity in the financial sector?
+What is financial cybersecurity?

 Cybersecurity in the financial sector refers to the practices, technologies, and processes used to protect financial institutions (such as banks, credit unions and investment companies), their customers, and their assets from cyber threats.